lilyadlin/lils/README.md

 }
 ```

-### Add Works

-Add your work information in `src/collections/works.json`.

-### Add Blog Posts

-Create new MDX files in the `src/content/post/` directory.
-The project uses Astro v5 Content Layer API with `glob` loader for content collections, ensuring compatibility with Astro v6.

 **Note**: This template has been fully upgraded to Astro v5.15 standards and is compatible with Astro v6:
 - ✅ Uses new Content Layer API (`glob` loader)
 - ✅ Uses `entry.id` instead of deprecated `entry.slug`